82nd Annual Midwest Political Science Association Conference

 2025 Annual Conference Section Descriptions and Contacts

 The President-Elect appoints the Program Committee Chair(s), who appoint members to the conference Program Committee.
-Each committee member serves as chair of a section and is responsible for accepting or rejecting proposals submitted to their section.
-In addition, committee members/section chairs organize accepted papers into panels and identify chairs and discussants for each panel.
+Each committee member serves as a section head and is responsible for accepting or rejecting proposals submitted to their section.
+In addition, committee members/section heads organize accepted papers into panels and identify chairs and discussants for each panel.

-If you are interested in serving as a section chair at a future MPSA conference, please fill out and submit this short form.
+If you are interested in serving as a section head at a future MPSA conference, please fill out and submit this short form.

 Please note the submission guidelines before you submit your proposal.
 Program Committee members are volunteers who do not handle customer service requests and should only be contacted with questions regarding their specific areas of the discipline.
 Please direct any questions regarding the conference including how to create sessions, how to find someone to serve on their roundtables, etc. to MPSA staff by emailing mpsainfo@mpsanet.org or by calling (812) 558-0588 x 1.